Roan-Atkinson/PHP-forum/README.md

-## PHP-forum
+# PHP-forum
----

 ###### by Roan Atkinson

 <br>
 PHP-forum is a simple, lighweight forum system written in PHP.
-This was made as part of a 48 hour competition, so it is not particularily secure, nor verbose.
+This was made as part of a 48 hour competition, so it is not particularily secure, nor verbose.<br>

 Features include:
 - login system